dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

 ## TCP receiver side handling

-SCE can potentially be handled entirely by the receiver and be entirely independent of any of the dozens of [@RFC3168] compliant congestion control algorithms by measuring and interpreting the actual effect of any given ECE feedback loop.
+SCE can potentially be handled entirely by the receiver, and thus be entirely independent of any of the dozens of [@RFC3168] compliant congestion control algorithms on the sender side.

 Alternatively, some mechanism may be defined to feed back SCE signals to the sender explicitly.
 Details of this are left to future I-Ds.